TransitScreen/CityMotion-Plugin/api-documentation/citymotion-web-api-documentation.md

   - `universal` only buttons with an https address will appear (ie: Uber, Lyft), **this does not necessarily require Custom code but may produce unintended results if the user does not have the external app downloaded**
   - `true` all link buttons will appear, **this requires Custom Third Party Integration Guide to navigate users to external apps**
 Example: `externalLinks=true`

+--

-# Custom Third Party Integration Guide
+# Levels of Integration
-CityMotion Webview (CMW) is intended to work inside your third-party native mobile apps (Customer App).
-We define two levels of integration:

-- Minor Integration - Customer loads a short link in their Native Webview
-  - TransitScreen provides a short link that redirects to the final API.
-We manage the content and features delivered on your short link.
+## Basic Integration

+In Basic Integration, you load a short link we provide into your Native Webview.
-  - All features work except external links (which require Custom code).
+  - All features work except external links.
 Universal Links typically do work depending on your app's webview policy.
-  - This is typically a Location Code endpoint installation.
+  - This is often a Location Code endpoint.
-  - Coordinates endpoints can work but coordinate information must be manually set in the URL.
+  - If you use the Coordinates endpoint, coordinate information must be manually set in the URL.
+This requires that you have already requested user permission for Location Services, determined the user's latitude and longitude and added those parameters to the URL.
 This is appropriate for showing a user's location at a specific moment.
-This experience will not follow the user around and for example, the page must be reloaded with a new URL each time the user does move.
+If you need the app to follow the user's movements, you will need to reload the app with a new URL each time the user moves.

-- Major Integration - Customer loads the CMW with Plugin code
+## Advanced Integration

+In Advanced Integration, you use the Plugin code we provide to load.
   - All features work including external links (CMW provides plugin to handle external app redirects)
-  - Full integration with Coordinates endpoint (CMW provides plugin to hook into Location Services)
+  - This provides full integration with Coordinates endpoint (CMW provides plugin to hook into Location Services)

-The full CMW experience **requires Major Integration** especially for the highly requested **external links** feature.

-## Major Integration

 ### iOS